 Converting .pfx Files to .jks Files

-See link below on how to convert from .pfx form to .jks
+See this link below on how to convert from .pfx form to .jks